About Us

 The path to Be Alright

-“Before I started Be Alright, I was hired Zappos’ CEO Tony Hsieh as an education lead bringing a revitalized concept of education to downtown Las Vegas,” explained Murray.
+“Before I started Be Alright Tutoring, I was hired by Zappos’ CEO, Tony Hsieh as an education lead, bringing a revitalized concept of education to downtown Las Vegas,” explained Murray.
 “All these innovators were brought in from around the world, and we designed a school called the 9th Bridge School.”

 When Murray realized Be Alright Tutoring had a lot of potential for helping families and students, both mainstream and special needs, she shifted gears to business owner.
 The popularity of her services required additional staff within two years of the company’s start up.

-“I decided to bring in some folks, and it was a hard decision for me,” she explained.
-“I knew I needed to find educators I could train or moms around the country with steady experience educating their own kids with disabilities like ADHD, ADD, Dyslexia, Autism or the like.”
+“I decided to bring in some folks, and that was a hard decision for me,” she explained.
+“I knew I needed to find educators I could train, or moms around the country with steady experience educating their own kids with disabilities like ADHD, ADD, Dyslexia, Autism or the like.”

 Murray took her time to create the right team for Be Alright.
-“You can’t really find this combination of talent we have here at Be Alright,” she continued.
-“We have experienced educators and moms who understand how to motivate the most difficult-to-motivate children,” she added.
+“You can’t really find this combination of talent we have here” she continued.
+“Today, all of our tutors are certified teachers with years of reading intervention experience.
+They understand how to motivate the most difficult-to-motivate children,” she added.

 While the company name uses the word “tutoring,” Murray knows her staff offers something beyond traditional tutoring.
 “We advertise in the tutoring space, but I don’t really consider us tutors,” she said.
 “I use the word specialist and coach, but even those words don’t capture what we do,” she added.
-“We are a family resource offering traditional academic lessons, educational support, individual coaching, and child advocacy with specialized experience in special needs, traditional schooling, alternative schooling, and mainstream school administration.
+“We are a family resource offering non-traditional academic lessons, educational support, individual coaching, and child advocacy with specialized experience in struggling learners, traditional schooling, alternative schooling, and mainstream school administration.
 It’s a mouthful,” Murray adds with a grin.

 Building confidence in an insecure world

-“I’ve learned, from working with my own kids and working with students, how most kids operate in one of two states, either a survival state or a more natural, relaxed state,” explained Murray.
-“Our goal as educators at Be Alright is to reach kids in this relaxed state, so they can absorb and think about what they’re learning,” she added.
+“I’ve learned, from working with my own children and working with other students, how most kids operate in one of two states, either a survival state or a more natural, relaxed state,” explained Murray.
+“Our goal as educators at Be Alright is to reach kids in this relaxed state, so they can absorb and really think about what they’re learning,” she added.

 Phenom athletes and what they teach educators